-[Aizu Historical Exploration] The mystery of the spiritual cave that only receives light on the morning of the winter solstice.
+[Aizu Historical Exploration] The mystery of the spiritual cave where light only shines on the morning of the winter solstice.
 A place of prayer built on a harsh mountaintop, 'Kitayama Yakushi'

 When I started working in Kitashiobara Village, I was taken to a place by a local who said, 'There's an amazing spot.'

-After climbing steep stairs at the beginning and end, and navigating a narrow mountain path surrounded by trees, a quietly standing hall appeared before me.
-As I looked up, breathless, it was hard to believe that such a magnificent carving lay beneath the roof, built so deep in the mountains.
+After climbing steep stairs at the beginning and end, and navigating a narrow mountain path surrounded by trees, a quietly standing hall appeared.
+As I looked up, breathless, it was hard to believe that such a magnificent carving was built so deep in the mountains.

-Why do you think the people of the past went to the trouble of building a magnificent hall on the "high mountain peak," which was difficult to transport materials to?
-There was a profound reason hidden there, a deep respect for nature and a desperate "urgency of prayer."
+Why do you think the people of the past went to the trouble of building a magnificent hall on the "high mountain peak," where transporting materials was difficult?
+There was a deep reason hidden in the "desperation of prayer" and a profound respect and fear for nature.

 This hall is called "Kitayama Urushi Yakushi" and is an important Buddha that protects the northern part of the "Aizu Five Yakushi" introduced in the previous article.

-Around the beginning of the Edo period, the eldest son of the Aizu feudal lord, Gamou Hideyuki (Kamechiyo Maru), was born with a very weak constitution.
+Around the early Edo period, the eldest son of the Aizu feudal lord, Gamou Hideyuki (Kamechiyomaru), was born with severe health issues.
 In an era without modern pediatrics or medicine, the survival of a young life was always on the brink of death.
-If you were a parent at that time, wouldn't you pray to the gods and Buddhas with a desperate heart?
+If you were a parent at that time, wouldn't you pray desperately to the gods and Buddhas?

 A custom born from a mother's prayer that has lasted for 400 years

-The feudal lord's wife, Furihime, ascended the steep mountain path to this Kitayama Yakushi to save her child.
+The feudal lord's wife, Furihime, climbed the steep mountain path to seclude herself at this Kitayama Yakushi to save her child.
 She continued the goma ritual three times a day for seven days, fervently praying for healing.
-Miraculously, Kamechiyo Maru regained his health.
+Miraculously, Kamechiyomaru regained his health.

-At that time, since Kamechiyo Maru was "2 years old," the custom of climbing this mountain and pressing the child's belly against the large stone (Harauchi Stone) in the precincts to pray for health, called "Two-Year-Old Pilgrimage," was born and has been cherished for 400 years.
+At this time, since Kamechiyomaru was "2 years old," a custom called "Two-Year-Old Pilgrimage" was born in Aizu, where children climb this mountain when they turn 2 years old and press their bellies against a large stone (Harauchi Stone) in the precincts to pray for health.
+This custom has been cherished and passed down for 400 years.

-Furthermore, this mountain has many mysterious spots that stir the romance of history.
+Furthermore, there are many mysterious spots on this mountain that stir the romance of history.

 For example, the stone statue called "Onba-sama" located along the approach.

-And the highlight is a small spiritual cave (Inner Sanctuary) about one tsubo in size located behind the main hall.
+And the highlight is a small spiritual cave (Inner Sanctuary) about the size of a tatami mat behind the main hall.

-Standing on site, one cannot help but feel the overwhelming energy (the power of a power spot) that cannot be explained in words.
+Standing on site, you can't help but feel an overwhelming energy (the power of a power spot) that words cannot explain.

 A village submerged at the bottom of the lake.
 Together with the harsh and beautiful nature of Urabandai.